-Most people often wonder how does refinancing a home work.
+Do most people often wonder how does refinancing a home work?.
 Understanding the process is critical to identifying the best available options for refinancing that can help you save money.
-Despite the simplicity of the process, it must, however, make financial sense whether the refinancing is aimed at reducing your monthly mortgage rate, extending the life of your mortgage loan, remodeling or renovating your home, getting some cash out, etc.
+Despite the simplicity of the process, it must, however, make financial sense whether the refinancing is aimed at reducing your monthly mortgage rate, extending the life of your mortgage loan, remodeling or renovating your home, or getting some cash out, etc.

 How Does Refinancing a Home Work?